globoglobito/Python-Guide/README.md

 set_a & set_b ## 'one' the intersection
 set_a | set_b ## 'five', 'four', 'one', 'three', 'two'  the union
-set_a ^ set_b ## 'five', 'four', 'three', 'two' the symmetric difference aka all that doesnt intersects set_a - set_b ## 'five', 'four', 'three', 'two' the asymmetric difference aka everything in a that's not in b
+set_a ^ set_b ## 'five', 'four', 'three', 'two' the symmetric difference aka all that doesn’t intersects set_a - set_b ## 'five', 'four', 'three', 'two' the asymmetric difference aka everything in a that's not in b

 ```